awakzdev/kubernetes-docs/README.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.11.0/cert-manager.yaml
 ```

-For more information on cert-manager, please refer to the [cert-manager installation page](https://cert-manager.io/docs/installation/)
+For more information on cert-manager, please refer to the [cert-manager documentation](https://cert-manager.io/docs/installation/)

 #### 2. Create a `ClusterIssuer`:
 ```
 kubectl apply -f cluster-issuer.yaml
 ```

-**Note: We have to make sure the 'class' section under cluster-issuer.yaml matches our ingressclass name. by default it is set to nginx but it is not always the case.** (To find your ingressclass name run - `kubectl get ingressclass`)
+**Note: We have to make sure the 'class' section under `cluster-issuer.yaml` matches our ingressclass name. by default it is set to nginx.** (To find your ingressclass name run - `kubectl get ingressclass`)

 For more information on the installation of cert-manager, visit https://cert-manager.io/docs/.

-## Ingress-NGINX
+## NGINX Ingress

 ### Overview